The SCADA Threat Landscape Has Fundamentally Changed

 Named Threat Actors with SCADA-Specific Capabilities

 The most significant development in OT security over the past several years is the emergence of publicly tracked threat groups with demonstrated, purpose-built SCADA attack capabilities.
+These are not opportunistic hackers stumbling into industrial networks.
+They are patient, well-resourced teams that have invested years in understanding specific industrial protocols, specific controller platforms, and the specific operational conditions that make attacks achievable.

 CHERNOVITE and PIPEDREAM

-PIPEDREAM does not exploit a single CVE.
-It abuses the legitimate functionality of industrial protocols — Modbus, EtherNet/IP, FINS — using them in ways that most SCADA systems have no mechanism to detect or block.
 The implication is stark: if CHERNOVITE can communicate with your SCADA system using normal SCADA protocols, your traditional security controls will not stop them.
+The attack looks, from the outside, like authorized engineering activity.

-ELECTRUM and the Industroyer/Crashoverride Legacy
+ELECTRUM and the Industroyer Legacy

 XENOTIME and the Safety System Threat